George Air Force Base: World War II

 In May 1945, with the surrender of Germany, the training at Victorville Field began to slow down, and on 15 August, all training at the base ceased.
 After the Japanese capitulation, the post commander, Colonel Earl C. Robbins, was notified by Major General Willis H. Hale, Fourth Air Force, on 25 September that Victorville was to be placed in a standby status.
 On 12 October 1945, all flying at the airfield ended and the base was placed on standby status.

 Postwar years

-Victorville Army Airfield was used during the postwar years primarily as a surplus aircraft storage facility by Air Materiel Command.
+Victorville Army Airfield was used during the postwar years to store aircraft by Air Materiel Command.
+Sacramento Air Materiel Area took control in May 1947.
 Large numbers of aircraft were flown to the field and parked out in the high desert.
 These included Boeing B-29 Superfortress, Beechcraft AT-7 Navigator, and AT-11 trainers.
 Its caretaker host unit was renamed the 2756th Air Base Squadron in January 1948 after the establishment of the United States Air Force.